yhs666/mc-docs.zh-cn/articles/service-fabric/service-fabric-host-app-in-a-container.md

 $subscriptionID="<subscription ID>"

 # Sign in to your Azure account and select your subscription.
-Login-AzAccount -Environment AzureChinaCloud -SubscriptionId $subscriptionID
+Connect-AzAccount -Environment AzureChinaCloud -SubscriptionId $subscriptionID

 # The data center and resource name for your resources.
 $dbresourcegroupname = "fabrikam-fiber-db-group"